Unidentified Gas (UIG)

 The table of weighting factors is used in the daily gas nomination and allocation processes.

 Daily measured or estimated gas throughput in each LDZ is weighted using the AUG table factors to assign daily UIG to Shippers based on their throughput by meter point class and EUC.

 Meter Reads are used to reconcile the consumption of each individual Meter Point, with the System Average Price (SAP) rates used to calculate the monetary value.

-Note: The System Average Price (SAP) can be found on National Grid’s.
+Note: The System Average Price (SAP) can be found on National Gas Transmission’s.